 Percy had stopped scribbling and was staring at Wolfgang in a manner that was very taken aback.
 "You mean to tell me this entire castle and school has come up about due to the generosity of a Muggle?!"

-it has been running strong, if not better, ever since.
+"Ja.
+And it has been running strong, if not better, ever since.
 Zo, I must say, King Ludwig didn't make many friends ven he built zis castle.
 He finished only about 15 of ze 200 rooms in ze castle, and spent a very nice sum doing it too."
 Wolfgang almost looked smug.
 Percy stared at his host's self-satisfied face blankly for a moment and then returned to scratching away on parchment.
 Staring for too long was rude, after all.

 "Well then, now that I know a little bit more about the history of your school's founding, I would be interested in knowing how the system here is structured.
 In terms of staff, the students, curriculum, costs, and so on."